phetsims/rosetta/README.md

 # Rosetta

 Rosetta is a tool for translating PhET simulations.
-It is built using the MERN tech stack: MongoDB, ExpressJS, ReactJS, and NodeJS.
+It is built using the MERN tech stack: MongoDB, Express, React, and Node.

 ## Quick Start